axoflow/axosyslog-core-docs/content/docs/chapter-quickstart/relaying-log-messages/procedure-configuring-syslog-ng-relays/_index.md

     {{% alert title="Note" color="info" %}}

-    It is recommended to use these options on your {{% productparam "abbrev" %}} server as well.
+    It is recommended to use these options on your {{% param "product.abbrev" %}} server as well.

     {{% /alert %}}